reload/daft/README.md

 Copy them into your own project.
 In root or at custom theme level dependant upon your setup.

+#### SASS

+During development if you aren't able to have SASS changes trigger, remember to add `--poll` to your watch script as seen in `example/package.json`, `css:watch` command.

 ### [Example](https://daft.reload.dk/)

 An example app is provided in `/packages/example`